FAQs: Genital herpes

 Can anyone take aciclovir?

-Several studies have shown that aciclovir does not increase the risk of babies having a birth defect, miscarriage, or still birth.
+The manufacturers do not recommend taking aciclovir if you are pregnant.
+However, several studies have shown that aciclovir does not increase the risk of babies having a birth defect, miscarriage, or still birth.
 In some instances, doctors will recommend a course to prevent a genital herpes outbreak during labour.
 It can also be used if a pregnant woman who is non-immune has been in contact with chickenpox.
 Using aciclovir in pregnancy needs to be discussed with your regular doctor or obstetrician.
+Dr Fox does not supply aciclovir to pregnant women.

-If you develop a first episode of genital herpes in pregnancy, you should discuss this with your regular doctor, obstetrician, or specialist clinic.
+If you develop an outbreak of genital herpes in pregnancy, you should discuss this with your regular doctor, obstetrician, or specialist clinic.

 What are the side effects of aciclovir?